corvus-dotnet/Corvus.Globbing/README.md

 ## Purpose

-We built this to provide a zero-allocation path globbing library with performance comparable to (or better than) https://github.com/dazinator/DotNet.Glob, or raw RegEx when running under dotnet50.
+We built this to provide a zero-allocation globbing library with performance comparable to (or better than) https://github.com/dazinator/DotNet.Glob and raw Regular Expressions, when running under dotnet50.

 ## Use cases